mbottini/concept2haskell/writeup.md

 This allows me to start with a big list of bytes and end up with a `[Workout]` list at the end.

+I found that **namespaces** were invaluable.
+Haskell doesn't work the same way with object methods as object-oriented languages do.
+If I have two `Header` types and have a `restTime` function to access a field in the types, they conflict; there is no overloading allowed.
+To get around this, I put every type in its own separate file and `import qualified`.
+Now, if I have `DistanceIntervalHeader` and `TimeIntervalHeader`, I can call either one with `Dih.totalRestTime` and `Tih.totalRestTime`, respectively.

 Since we looked at a `DistanceIntervalHeader`, let's look at the `DistanceIntervalFrame`.
 It's a lot simpler, as it holds much less data.